 Prior to making a decision on alimony award, the courts are still required to address fourteen factors: 1.
 Need and ability of the parties to pay; 2.
 Duration of the marriage; 3.
 Age and health of the parties; 4.
 Standard of living established during the marriage; 5.
 Earning capacities and employability of the parties; 6.
 Length of absence from the job market for supported spouse; 7.
 Parental responsibility for the children; 8.
 Time and expense necessary to re-enter the workforce; 9.
 History of financial and non-financial contributions to the marriage; 10.
 Equitable distribution of property; 11.
 Income available through investments; 12.
 Tax treatment and consequences to both parties of any alimony award; 13.
 Nature, amount, and length of pendente lite support, which was not a factor under the older law; and 14.
 Any other relevant factors.

 With respect to the marital lifestyle factors, the statute directs that both parties are equally entitled to maintain a comparable lifestyle to that which was enjoyed during the marriage, with neither party having a greater entitlement to the marital lifestyle.
-The law goes on to say that the court must provide specific written findings should it determine that certain factors are more or less relevant when determining an award for alimony.
-No one factor should be take precedence over any other based on the alimony law.
+The law goes on to say that the court must provide specific written findings should it determine that certain factors are more or less relevant when determining an award of alimony.
+No one factor should take precedence over any other based on the alimony law.

 In addition to the elimination of “permanent” alimony from the law, another significant change is that the courts are now required to consider the amount of pendente lite support paid by an obligor prior to the entry of the final judgment of divorce.
 It has long been argued and negotiated that payor spouses should receive some credit either for what some consider a high pendente lite support obligation.
 This factor could be a significant issue when negotiating alimony in shorter duration marriages.